Pregnancy: Venous Insufficiency, Varicose Veins, Spider Veins, and Treatment

 While all of these measures are effective and proven to help relieve discomfort and prevent the development of additional varicose veins, we know that 30% of women will develop venous insufficiency in their first pregnancy despite attempts to avoid it.
 Risk factors such as a family history of bad veins and hormonal changes during pregnancy are unavoidable.
 In these circumstances, Heart of Dixie can help you manage your symptoms and discomfort.

 To learn more about compression and how to purchase a custom fit sock for you

 Although most symptoms such as discomfort and visible varicose veins occur during pregnancy, it is neither safe nor recommended to receive treatment during pregnancy.
-A period of three months post-partum is recommended if immediate treatment is desired.
-Heart of Dixie Vein and Vascular Center provides multiple treatment options such as radiofrequency ablation, phlebectomy of varicose veins and sclerotherapy for unsightly spider veins.
-To learn more about venous insufficiency and treatment options after pregnancy, contact us today.
-Members of our vein team will help you in taking the proper steps to restoring health back to your legs.
+A period of three months postpartum is recommended if immediate treatment is desired.
+Heart of Dixie Vein and Vascular Center provides multiple treatment options such as radiofrequency ablation, microphlebectomy of varicose veins, and sclerotherapy for unsightly spider veins.
+To learn more about venous insufficiency and treatment options after pregnancy, contact us today and schedule an appointment to discuss your unique situation.
+Members of our vein team will help you in taking the proper steps to restore health to your legs.